facebookresearch/habitat-sim/CONTRIBUTING.md

 - C++
   - In general, we follow [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) and [Google C++ guidelines](https://google.github.io/styleguide/cppguide.html)
-  - Use `clang-format-12` for style enforcement and linting.
+  - Use `clang-format-13` for style enforcement and linting.
-  Install `clang-format-12` through `brew install clang-format` on macOS.
-For other systems, `clang-format-12` can be installed via `conda install clangdev -c conda-forge` or by downloading binaries or sources from [releases.llvm.org/download](http://releases.llvm.org/download.html).
+  Install `clang-format` through `brew install clang-format` on macOS.
+For other systems, `clang-format` can be installed via `conda install clangdev -c conda-forge` or by downloading binaries or sources from [releases.llvm.org/download](http://releases.llvm.org/download.html).
   For vim integration add to your .vimrc file `map <C-K> :%!clang-format<cr>` and use Ctrl+K to format entire file.
-Integration plugin for [vscode](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format)..
+Integration plugin for [vscode](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format).
 - Python
   - We follow PEP8 and use [typing](https://docs.python.org/3/library/typing.html).
-  - We use `black` and `isort` for linting and code style of python code.
+  - We use `black`, `isort`, and `ruff` for linting and code style of python code.
-  Install `black` and `isort` through `pip install -U black isort`.
-They can then be ran via `black .` and `isort`.
+  Install them through `pip install -U black isort ruff`.
+They can then be run via `black .`, `isort .`, and `ruff check .`.

 We also use pre-commit hooks to ensure linting and style enforcement.
 Install the pre-commit hooks with `pip install pre-commit && pre-commit install`.